DVS Digital Badminton

 Badminton for Beginners

-NOTE: This is borrowed directly from Peter Wieriks' work on the
+NOTE: This is borrowed mostly from Peter Wieriks' work on the

 Beau Weston (email@example.com)